sudeshgutta/secure-scan-action/README.md

 3. **AST-Grep Analysis**: Finds where these packages are imported in your codebase
 4. **Result Generation**: Provides detailed reports with file locations

+## Exit Codes

+- **0**: No issues found
+- **1**: Internal error occurred
+- **2**: Vulnerabilities found

+These exit codes can be used in CI/CD pipelines to determine the outcome of the scan and take appropriate actions (e.g., prevent pull request merge if vulnerable usages are found).

 ## Local Development

 ```bash